Marco-Congedo/PosDefManifoldML.jl/docs/src/tutorial.md

 The **elastic net logistic regression (ENLR)** classifier is an example of classifier acting on the tangent space.
 It has two hyperparameters.
 The **alpha** hyperparameter is supplied by the user and allows to trade off between a pure **ridge** LR model (``α=0``) and a pure **lasso** LR model (``α=1``).
-Given an alpha value, the model is fitted with a number of values for the **lambda** hyperparameter.
-Thus, differently from the previous example, an additional step for tuning this hyperparameter is necessary.
+Given an alpha value, the model is fitted with a number of values for the **lambda** (regularization) hyperparameter.
+Thus, differently from the previous example, tuning this hyperparameter is necessary.
 Also, keep in mind that the [`fit`](@ref) and [`predict`](@ref) methods for ENLR models accept optional keyword arguments that are specific to this model.

 **get data**